- Find A Trip

 Our sturdy cabin style tents (16’x10’) have screened windows for venting, and waterproof bottoms.
 Set up is quick and simple!
 We generally sleep 6 trip members per tent so there is plenty of room for your stuff.
 For a comfortable night’s rest, we provide cots and air mattresses.
 Our professional campsite managers are an additional staff member at each camping location.
 They manage the equipment and oversee purchasing fresh produce and meals prepared as a team with your assistance on a rotating basis.
 Menus include omelets, fresh pancakes, French toast, BBQ chicken or steak, grilled salmon, stir fry, and of course s’mores and banana boats.
 There is a reason we call it Deluxe Camping as you are truly not roughing it!

 A big part of a summer’s success depends on how well you eat.
 We are proud of the fact that year after year we are complimented for our quality, quantity and choice of food.
 Our North American Active Teen Tour programs visit great restaurants.
-Depending on the specific itinerary, you may order off the menu at the Cheesecake Factory, California Pizza Kitchen, Gordon Biersch, Mel’s Diner, Kyushu Hibachi, Soprano’s, or Jack Astor’s.
+Depending on the specific itinerary, you may order off the menu at the Cheesecake Factory, California Pizza Kitchen, Mel’s Diner or Jack Astor’s.
 Still hungry?
-Here are more of the places you may enjoy… Hard Rock Cafe, Buca di Beppo, Panera Bread, the Corner Bakery, Boudin Bakery, Bruegger’s and some really great local surprises, like an award winning restaurant in San Francisco’s Chinatown that was featured on the Food Network’s “$40 a Day” or a Boulder institution featured on “Diners, Drive-Ins and Dives.”
+Here are more of the places you may enjoy… Hard Rock Cafe, Panera Bread, the Corner Bakery, Boudin Bakery, and some really great local favorites like an award winning restaurant in San Francisco’s Chinatown or Gino’s East of Chicago both featured on The Food Network, or a Boulder institution featured on “Diners, Drive-Ins and Dives.”

 We have satisfied the choosiest of eaters and gladly accommodate most special dietary requests including vegetarian, anaphylactic food allergies, lactose intolerance, celiac disease and kosher style.
 We welcome discussing your individual requirements with you and have extensive personal experience in this area.
 Please speak with us to review your needs.